All Episodes

 Stocks started the second quarter with a soaring rally on Tuesday.

-They sent the Dow Jones Industrial Average up nearly 400 points.
+This is the Dow Jones Industrial Average up nearly 400 points.

-It's best performance in two weeks.
+Its best performance in two weeks.

 As investors found reason to take heart in a fresh round of mortgage-related write-offs at UBS and Deutsche Bank and a capital infusion of Lehman Brothers, the brokerage firm.